wagtail/wagtail/docs/getting_started/tutorial.md

 # Your first Wagtail site

-This tutorial shows you how to build a blog using Wagtail.
-This tutorial gives you hands-on experience with some of Wagtail's features.
+In this tutorial, you will learn how to build a blog with Wagtail's features.

-It's recommended that you understand the fundamentals of Python programming and the use of the Django framework in order to easily follow this tutorial.
+A basic knowledge of Python programming and the Django framework will help you follow this tutorial.

 ```{note}
 This tutorial covers setting up a brand new Wagtail project.